Roksana Moradi-Brovia Photo

 In 2014, Ms. Moradi-Brovia was selected by the U.S. Bankruptcy Court for the Central District of California’s Bar Rules Advisory Group as the Working Group Chair of the “Disclosure Statement in Support of Chapter 11 Plan of Reorganization,” “Cash Collateral Motion,” and “Budget Motion” committees working to revise the current versions of those Chapter 11 Individual Debtor forms.

-• “Business Bankruptcy 101: Chapter 11 Nuts and Bolts” MCLE program for Pincus Professional Education on July 21 and 23, 2020, with Steven R. Fox, Stella Havkin, David Samole, Jeffrey Bast and Allison Day.
+• “Business Bankruptcy 101: Chapter 11 Nuts and Bolts” MCLE program for Pincus Professional Education on July 21 and 23, 2020, with Steven Fox, Stella Havkin, David Samole, Jeffrey Best and Allison Day.

 • “Recent, Relevant and Riveting Ninth Circuit Bankruptcy Appellate Panel Cases” MCLE program for the San Fernando Valley Bar Association on October 11, 2019, with the Hon.
 Deborah J. Saltzman and Jessica Bagdanov.

-• “Individual Chapter 11s: An Overview” MCLE program from the Orange County Bar Assoc. – Commercial Law and Bankruptcy Section on May 23, 2019, with the Hon.
+· “Individual Chapter 11s: An Overview” MCLE program for the Orange County Bar Assoc. – Commercial Law and Bankruptcy Section on May 23, 2019, with the Hon.
 Neil W. Bason, Steven Fox, Stella Havkin, Peter Lively, Dennis McGoldrick and moderated by Ed Hays.

 • “Key Consumer Cases from Around the Country” MCLE program for the San Fernando Valley Bar Association on March 22, 2018, with the Hon.
 Sandra R. Klein and Cassandra J. Richey.